apimanagement/drupalportal/README.md

 ibm_apim_theme = a configurable theme<br/>
 apim_profile = drupal installation profile to create an APIM dev portal zip containing everything you need.</p>

+<h2>Defects / Feature Requests / Issues</h2>
+<p>Please raise any defects, feature requests or general issues here on github using the Issues link to the right.</p>

 <h2>Features of the Drupal Developer Portal</h2>

 <h3>Full Content Management System</h3>